 As a rule of thumb, if you want to use squid as bait, it’s best to opt for the thickest squid “tubes” or “cones”.
 They should be available in supermarkets or tackle and bait shops.
 This type of squid is typically “ready-made”, cut and cleaned, and due to its higher thickness, it holds better on the hook.

-In general, it’s best to cut the squid tubes into strips, on the whole lenght of the tube.
+In general, it’s best to cut the squid tubes into strips, on the whole length of the tube.
 Hook each strip through one of its ends, and leave a long tail on it.
 In case the strips/tubes aren’t thick enough to hold well on the hook, it’s best to pass the hook twice through the end of the strip, to ensure a better grip.
-Also, if you’re going with squid bigger strips, or even a half of a squid cone/tube, it’s a good idea to put a few cuts into the free end of the strip, to resemble tentacles, for a better presentation.
+Also, if you’re going with squid bigger strips or even a half of a squid cone/tube, it’s a good idea to put a few cuts into the free end of the strip, to resemble tentacles, for a better presentation.

 Squid strips can improve the presentation and effectiveness of various other dead, live or cut baits, and lures as well.
-For example, attaching a squid strip on the same hook with a minnow, it will make it look like a sick fish, with its guts out, a very tempting bait for other fish.
-Squid strip plus minnow (dead or live) is actually makes quite an excellent bait for flounder and other flatfish.
+For example, attaching a squid strip on the same hook with a minnow will make it look like a sick fish, with its guts out, a very tempting bait for other fish.
+Squid strip plus minnow (dead or alive) actually makes quite an excellent bait for flounder and other flatfish.

-A squid strip can also help the minnow, shiner or any other small fish, hold better on the hook, if you add it too the hook after you have hooked the small fish.
+A squid strip can also help the minnow, shiner, or any other small fish, hold better on the hook if you add it to the hook after you have hooked the small fish.
 For example, by hooking a shiner through its eyes, it can easily come off, but if you close it with a squid piece, it will result in a “more stable” bait.
-This way you can also increase the hook stability of other baits, such as clam meat, or peeler crabs.
+This way you can also increase the hooking stability of other baits, such as clam meat, or peeler crabs.

-If you’re fishing with live squid, the correct hooking is by the tail, hooking it one or twice, depending on the size of the hook or the size of the squid.
+If you’re fishing with live squid, the correct hooking is by the tail, hooking it once or twice, depending on the size of the hook or the size of the squid.